 HOW LONG DOES THE PROCESS TAKE?

-An emergency Guardian can be appointed in three to five days.
+A "Temporary Emergency Guardian" can be appointed in three to five days.
 Regular Guardianships take about a month to become finalized.

 WHAT DOES A GUARDIAN DO?